IRS Updates 2019-2020 Per Diem Rates for Business TravelSeptember 30, 2019

 Looking for an easier way to reimburse employees for travel expenses?
 Per diem rates, or fixed allowances for lodging and meals, could be the solution—Learn more.

 Business travelers have a lot of expenses to keep track of- hotels, restaurants, taxis, etc. The IRS makes it easy for business travelers by allowing the use of “per diem” rates, which are daily allowances to compensate for lodging, meals and incidental expenses incurred on business trips.
 The rates are updated every year.
 The 2019-2020 rates take effect October 1st 2019.

 Per diem explained

-Since business travelers have a lot of expenses to keep track of (hotels, meals, etc.) the IRS allows employers to pay employees per diem rates, or daily allowances to compensate for meals, lodging, and incidental expenses (includes fees and tips paid to porters, baggage carriers, hotel staff, and ship staff).
+Since business travelers have a lot of expenses to log (hotels, meals, etc.) the IRS allows employers to pay employees per diem rates, or daily allowances to compensate for meals, lodging, and incidental expenses (includes fees and tips paid to porters, baggage carriers, hotel staff, and ship staff).

 Some important details:

-- Taking advantage of these per diem rates allow travelers to avoid lengthy and burdensome recordkeeping requirements for expenses.
+• Taking advantage of these per diem rates gives travelers a guideline for expenses and simplifies policy making for employers.

 The new rates